← home

 SSH

 The Secure Shell Protocol (SSH) is the most common way to get secure remote shell access to a machine.
-It supports a wide range of use cases, including port forwarding, X display forwarding, and traffic tunneling.
+It supports a wide range of use cases, including port forwarding, X display forwarding, and SOCKS proxying.
 The most popular implementation is OpenSSH, which I describe here.

 The primary components of OpenSSH are sshd, the SSH server daemon that runs on the machine you want to access remotely, and ssh, the client application that runs on your local machine.
 Global configuration files for ssh and sshd can be found in /etc/ssh. /etc/ssh/ssh-config is used to configure ssh and /etc/ssh/sshd-config is used to configure sshd.
 Per-user configuration is in the directory ~/.ssh, and configuration files there must have permissions 700 to be used. ~/.ssh/config overrides the global /etc/ssh/ssh-config.